-NCCID Disease Debriefs are intended to provide up-to-date reviews of essential information on prominent infectious diseases of current interest for Canadian public health practice.
-The Debriefs connect readers to guidance, evidence and knowledge sources.
-Disease Debriefs are organized to answer four major public health-related questions: What are important characteristics of the disease?
+Disease Debriefs are typically organized to answer four main public health-related questions: What are important characteristics of the disease?
 What is happening with current outbreaks of the disease?
-What is the current risk for Canadians from the disease?
+What is the current risk for Canadians?
 What measures should be taken for a suspected disease case or contact?

-Where there have been recent outbreaks, the primary goal is to provide public health personnel with crucial information, in an easily accessible location and format to aid in prompt identification, treatment and management.
+Our aim is to provide public health personnel with crucial information in a concise format to aid in prompt identification, treatment and management.